Authorities in Pakistan say earthquake relief efforts are being hampered by the remoteness of the mountainous quake zone.

-Officials in Pakistan say the death toll from a strong earthquake in southwestern Pakistan Tuesday has risen to at least 210 after thousands of mud homes in the mountainous Awaran district of Baluchistan province collapsed.
+Officials say at least 327 people were killed after thousands of mud homes collapsed in the mountainous Awaran district of Baluchistan province.